Chris Stewart, Chair

 Margaret has more than 40 years’ experience in education, teaching English in a number of schools in Edinburgh before joining the City of Edinburgh Education Department as a Development Officer.
 She also worked for the Scottish Government as leader of the National CPD (Continuing Professional Development) Team.
 She is currently a self-employed Education Consultant and Coach, and Convenor of SELMAS (Scottish Educational Leadership, Management and Administration Society).
 Margaret was awarded an Honorary Fellowship by IPDA (International Professional Development Association) in 2011, in recognition of her contribution to Scottish education.

-Elected as a Trustee in 2015 and the newest member of the Board, Bob brings extensive experience from a career in education.
+Bob brings extensive experience from a career in education.
 He has worked for local authorities as the Head of Education and the Director of Education and Cultural Services.
 As an education consultant, Bob has worked with national organisations including Education Scotland and the Scottish Centre for Studies in Education Administration.
 An experienced teacher and leader, Bob has a special interest in models for delivering education effectively and the impact of educational leadership.

 Widely recognised and lauded in civil society, Abeer is the Joint Chief Executive of Bruce Tait Associates (BTA), the ground breaking third sector recruitment and consultancy company.
 A former presenter of BBC Scotland’s flagship news programmes, Abeer has also worked at a senior level in fundraising, successfully transforming methodology and results.
 Awarded the Paul Harris Fellowship by Rotary International, Abeer brings to her role at Seamab communications, fundraising and organisational development expertise - and her passion for transforming children’s lives.